mollyhoward319/SocialNetworkAPI/README.md

 ## How to Contribute
+To contribute to this repo, download the code or git clone the repo: [https://github.com/mollyhoward319/SocialNetworkAPI].
+Then, create a new branch by typing "git checkout -b 'branch name'" in your terminal.
+From there, you can make edits and submit a pull request to provide your edits and/or feedback.

-You can edit this repo as desired with credit and questions sent to Molly Howard: mollyhoward.developer@gmail.com [https://github.com/mollyhoward319/]
+You can also fork this repo as desired with credit and questions sent to Molly Howard: mollyhoward.developer@gmail.com [https://github.com/mollyhoward319/]